 Next on the agenda will be swimming at a secluded beach before hopping on your kayaks for about one hour to explore Koh Talabeng.
 By the end of the tour, you will be served local snacks and juices.

-The group was not too big, about 15 people, so I highly recommend it if you’re looking for a less touristy tour.
+The group was not too big (only about 15 people), so I highly recommend it if you’re wondering what to do in Koh Lanta without the hordes of tourists.
 The guide was really funny and friendly and immediately made everyone feel at ease.

 Ba Kantiang Beach